temporalio/temporal/docs/persistence.md

 ```

 # Adding support for new database

+## For Any Database
-As mentioned before, cadence can only work against a database that supports multi-row single shard transactions.
+Cadence can only work against a database that supports multi-row single shard transactions.
 The top level
 persistence API interface can be found [here](https://github.com/uber/cadence/blob/master/common/persistence/dataInterfaces.go).
-Any database that supports this interface can be plugged in with cadence server.
-For databases that don't support SQL
-interface, implementing this interface is the only way to make it work with cadence.
+Currently this is only implemented with Cassandra.

-## Databases that support SQL interface
+## For SQL Database
-If your database supports SQL interface, there is a simpler low level API interface that can be implemented to make it
-work with cadence.
+As there are many shared concepts and functionalities in SQL database, we abstracted those common code so that is much easier to implement persistence interfaces with any SQL database.
+It requires your database supports SQL operations like explicit transaction(with pessimistic locking)

 This interface is tied to a specific schema i.e. the way data is laid out across tables and the table
 names themselves are fixed.
 However, you get the flexibility wrt how you store the data within a table (i.e. column names and
 types are not fixed).
 The API interface can be found [here](https://github.com/uber/cadence/blob/master/common/persistence/sql/plugins/interfaces.go).
 It's basically a CRUD API for every table in the schema.
 A sample schema definition for mysql that uses this interface
 can be found [here](https://github.com/uber/cadence/blob/master/schema/mysql/v57/cadence/schema.sql)

+Any database that supports this interface can be plugged in with cadence server.
+We have implemented Postgres within the repo, and also here is [**an example**](https://github.com/longquanzheng/cadence-extensions/tree/master/cadence-sqlite) to implement any database externally.